Back to 212 Lacrosse

 "An essential quality of 212 Lacrosse is our commitment to 212 players off the field — throughout high school and beyond."

-As players grow with the program, 212 provides, including but not limited to:
+As players grow with the program, 212 supports them beyond the field:

 • Recommendation letters